gnafit/gna/doc/source/reactor.rst

 All of that is implemented in the `gna.exp.reactor.ReactorExperimentModel` class.
 As the most basic usage you should just specify the properties of each detector and reactor of the experiment.
-The class will create (unless not found in the currently available namespaces) parameters in the following namespaces (not the complete list, always check the code for the details):
+The class checks the currently available namespaces for required parameters and creates missing parameters and set up computational graph.
+It is not a complete list of namespaces that will be created, *always check the code* for the details:

-- ``ns.ibd``: parameters related to IBD cross section, they are defined in ``gna.parameters.ibd`` and are usually fixed;
+- ``ns.ibd``: namespace for parameters related to the IBD cross sections, they are defined in ``gna.parameters.ibd`` and are usually fixed;
-- ``ns.oscillation``: parameters of oscillations (mass square differences, squared sines of mixing angles, hierarchy (``Alpha`` -- ``normal`` or numerically 1 for normal, ``inverted`` or -1 for inverted), as defined in ``gna.parameters.oscillation``, :math:`\delta_{\text{CP}}` ;
+- ``ns.oscillation``: namespace for oscillations parameters (mass splittings, squared sines of mixing angles, hierarchy (``Alpha`` -- ``normal`` or numerically 1 for normal, ``inverted`` or -1 for inverted), as defined in ``gna.parameters.oscillation``, :math:`\delta_{\text{CP}}` ;
-- ``ns.detectors.detname``: parameters related to detector named ``detname``, namely: ``TargetProtons`` for protons number (check ``neutrino/ReactorNorm.cc``); ``Eres_a``, ``Eres_b``, ``Eres_c`` for
+- ``ns.detectors.detname``: namespace for parameters related to detector ``detname``, namely: ``TargetProtons`` for protons number (check ``neutrino/ReactorNorm.cc``); ``Eres_a``, ``Eres_b``, ``Eres_c`` for the corresponding parameters of the resolution formula (check ``detector/EnergyResolution.cc``) ;
-  the corresponding parameters of the resolution formula (check ``detector/EnergyResolution.cc``) - ``ns.reactors.rname``: parameters related to one reactor:
+- ``ns.reactors.rname``: parameters related to one reactor:
   ``ThermalPower`` for the nominal thermal power in GW, used in ``ReactorNorm``;
 - ``ns.detname.rname``: parameters related to detector/reactor pair,